Participatory Budgeting In Don Valley North

 This term, Councillor Carroll is committed to continuing PB in Don Valley North, with a process occurring this year.
-If you’d like to learn more or get involved in making PB happen, join us on May 23rd from 6:30-8PM in Parkway Forest Community Centre, 65 Forest Manor Rd.
+If you’d like to learn more or get involved in making PB happen, contact us!

 Projects Voted On By The Community

 New gateway on the northwest side of Brian Village Drive at Sheppard Avenue East will include seating, and new curved planters for landscaping.

 Outdoor fitness equipment will be added in Bellbury Park.

 Lockers will be added near Don Mill Subway station, at Don Mills and Sheppard, to create a secure place to lock bikes and make it easier for people to include physical activity in their travel.